nextleap-project/countermitm/source/new.rst

   read all messages in the group and leak it to outsiders.
-We do not consider here advanced attacks like an "infiltrator" peer which exchanges keys for a newly joined member and collaborates with an evil provider to intercept/read messages.
+We do not consider here advanced attacks like an "infiltrator" peer which exchanges keys for a newly joined member and collaborates with an evil provider to intercept/read messages outside the group.
 We note, however, that such an infiltrator (say Bob when adding Carol as a new member), will have to sign the gossip fake keys.
-If Carol performs an oob-verification with Alice, she can prove that Bob gossiped the wrong key to Alice because Bob has signed it.
+If Carol performs an oob-verification with Alice, she can prove that Bob gossiped the wrong Alice key because Bob has signed it.

-- **Secure 1:1 chat:** the secure-invite/join work flow can also be adapted towards two peers establishing (verifiedly secure) contact with each other, without any group involved.
-This is useful because none of them would need to be manually type in the e-mail addresses.

-- **other oob-channels**: For secure invite codes, we don't need to use the QR format but could also e.g. print out the information and have the other user type it in, or use a file on a USB stick for transfering it.

 - **Leaving message transport attackers in the dark about verified groups**.
 It might be feasible to design the step 3 "secure-join-requested"